Hoop is a popular app to make new friends on online all around the world.

 Please note that there is no location feature meaning that users on Hoop can’t choose to see profiles nearby and there is no chat feature meaning that users on Hoop can’t send direct message.

-Teenagers use Hoop to make new friends all around the world, discover new cultures, share their passions with teenagers from different countries, grow their Snapchat community, fill their Snap Map and much more.
+Teenagers use Hoop to make new friends all around the world, share their passions with teenagers from different countries and much more.

 We encourage you to talk to your child about why they use Hoop and other social apps.
 It will help you better understand your child’s online activity and they are more likely to come to you if they need help.